hashemalkayal/js-helpers/js-helpers-package/README.md

 ## Array Handling

-`js-helpers` provides a set of array handling functions to manipulate and work with JavaScript arrays.
+`js-helpeers` provides a set of array handling functions to manipulate and work with JavaScript arrays.

 ### Example Usage